subhagpo/PhoneGapDayWorkshop/Step 4: CI setup/README.md

 In order to build for iOS, you can use the [cross platform agent](https://www.npmjs.com/package/vsoagent-installer) or the [PhoneGap remote build](https://build.phonegap.com) (if you have a PhoneGap account)

 ##Run UI Tests on SauceLabs
-We are using an existing account, setup for this workshop.
+We are using an existing account already setup for this workshop.

 ###Upload the built package to SauceLab
 - Click **Add Build Step** and select *cURL Upload Files* from the Utility category.
 Use the following settings: